JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 2. We have created a preamble and specific responses to each goal in our [collected responses](./combined_responses).
 You may copy and paste all/some/none of what you agree with using the online NIH form (step 3).
-You may modify any thing you find here, or write your own response (**Please consider submitting your own responses here for the community to use, or review even after the RFI due date**).
+You may modify anything you find here, or write your own response (**Please consider submitting your own responses here for the community to use, or review even after the RFI due date**).